top of page

 About

-The School is committed to widening access to contemporary philosophy at a moment when advanced study is increasingly confined within shrinking universities and rising tuition fees.
+The School is committed to widening access to philosophy at a moment when advanced study is increasingly confined within shrinking universities and rising tuition fees.
 It seeks to make serious intellectual work publicly available, creating pathways into complex thought for those who may not have institutional affiliation but share a commitment to sustained inquiry.

 Our Location